okstate-library/spaces-ui/README.md

 Spring Boot/ Spring Security/ REST/ JavaScript/ Single Sign On (Central Authentication System)

-The project simulates a web application that enables patrons to perform all operations in Springshare Spaces.
+The project simulates a web application that enables patrons to perform all operations in [Springshare LibCal Spaces]( https://springshare.com/libcal/ "Springshare LibCal Spaces").
 The application uses Springshare Spaces API and Apereo Single Sign-On to authenticate users when reserving rooms.

 ## Things to run the application.